 Before coaching at WSC, Bell coached the offensive line at Cornell College for two seasons (2006-2007).
-He gained his first coaching experience at Regina HS in Iowa City (2004-06), where he served as junior high coach, varsity weight room supervisor, and assistant varsity coach.
+He gained his first coaching experience at Regina High School in Iowa City (2004-06), where he served as junior high coach, varsity weight room supervisor, and assistant varsity coach.
 Regina earned its first-ever state football championship in 2005 after reaching the semifinals in 2004.

 Bell first joined the Iowa program as a defensive lineman in 2000.
 He redshirted in his first year at Iowa and later had his career cut short due to injury.
-As a prep he earned first team all-conference honors for three straight seasons as an offensive and defensive lineman.
+As a prep, he earned first team all-conference honors for three straight seasons as an offensive and defensive lineman.
 He earned all-district, all-region and all-county recognition as a senior.

 Bell earned his B.A. in mathematics, with a computer science concentration, from the University of Iowa in 2005.
 He earned his master's degree in sports management in 2014.